EPS - A Light, Reliable and Sustainable Material

 As a 100% recyclable material, EPS contributes to environmental sustainability by minimising waste and promoting the circular economy through mechanical and chemical recycling.

-Expanded polystyrene stands out for its exceptional cost-efficiency, offering both material affordability and economical processing.
+Expanded polystyrene stands out for its exceptional cost efficiency, offering both material affordability and economical processing.